altocodenl/tagaway/readme.md

 - Pivs
    - Fix scroll + back bug
    - Feedback box
-   - Implement video streaming.
-Check that it works in Safari (https://blog.logrocket.com/streaming-video-in-safari/)

 - Upload/import:
-   - Fix import client bug
    - Add race condition check when uploading two identical pivs
    - Increase thumb quality.
+   - Fix import client bug
    - Serve lastPiv correctly if piv is deleted, avoid 404s.
    - Stop losing scroll when view is updated.
    - If there's a provider error during an import, give a "try again" option with the same list and allow also to cancel it.

+- Upgrade to gotoB 2.2.0: add mute events, use teishi.inc

 - Accounts
    - Recover/reset password.